twitter/ios-twitter-image-pipeline/README.md

 When the request is made, the fetch operation will perform the following:

 - Synchronously consult the _Rendered In-Memory Cache_ for an image that will fit the target dimensions and content mode.
-- On miss, asynchronously consult the _In-Memory Cache_ that maintains the UIImage of the largest matching image (based on identifier).
+- On miss, asynchronously consult the _Image Data In-Memory Cache_ that holds the image of the largest matching image (based on identifier).
-- On miss, asynchronously consult the _On-Disk Cache_ that maintains the raw bytes of the largest matching image (based on identifier).
+- On miss, asynchronously consult the _On-Disk Cache_ that maintains the image data of the largest matching image (based on identifier).
 As an optimization, *TIP* will take it a step further and also consult all other registered _pipeline disk caches_ - thus saving on the cost of network load by pulling from disk.
 The cross pipeline retrieved image will be stored to the fetching pipeline's caches to maintain image pipeline siloing.  _Note:_ this cross pipeline access requires the fetching image identifier and image URL to match.
 - On miss, asynchronously consult any provided _additional caches_ (based on URL).
 This is so that legacy caches can be pulled from when transitioning to *TIP* without having to forcibly load all assets again.
 - On miss, asynchronously retrieve the image from the _Network_, resuming any partially loaded data that may exist in the _On-Disk Cache_.